p1r0/BsBuilder/docs/intro.rst

 -------------------------------------------------

-Here at BinarySputnik we upload site updates **many** times a week (even many times a day) thus making the task of creating the tar files used for uploading a really dull, repeatitive task.
+Here at BinarySputnik we upload site updates **many** times a week (even many times a day) thus making the task of creating the tar files used for uploading a really dull, repetitive task.

 Ever worse, we *made mistakes* while doing this, *"Forgot such or such file"*, *"Overwrote config file"*, and so on.
 This had to stop!